 Graduate Certificate or PhD sub-plan?

 Students can choose to obtain a Hydrologic Sciences Graduate Certificate while concurrently obtaining a Master's or Ph.D. degree in an associated academic department.
 PhD students can also enroll in the Hydrologic Sciences sub-plan/specialization offered through their department.
-There are several research opportunities for collaboration with various departments and organization at CU and in the Boulder area.
+The HydroSciences program promotes and encourages interdisciplinary research opportunities among the various departments and research institutes across the university and beyond.
 Prerequisites and course requirements are identical for the Graduate Certificate and PhD sub-plan.
 More info>>